livecode/livecode/docs/specs/lcs-revxml_unicode_support.md

 ## General Considerations

-The effect of transparent Unicode support on any API depends on whether any particular parameter or result is treated as binary data or as a text string.
+The effect of transparent Unicode support on any API depends on classifying all parameters and return values in one of the following ways:
-Which of these this is in any particular case depends on how the API is using the parameter or result (prior to V7 nothing distinguished between these two things as text and binary data were 'the same thing).

-Additionally, any updates to the API need to take into account the following
-use-cases:
+  - always text: the value is presumed to be a text string by the API and currently processed as such (i.e. as a native encoded string).
+  - always binary: the value is presumed to be data by the API and is never interpreted as text (i.e. a block of bytes)
+  - maybe text: the value is actually text data but the API has relied on explicit code in script to translate it to the native encoding (i.e. utf-8 bytes) as required.

+If a value is 'always text' then there is no problem with updating the parameter or return value to be treated as a string in the revised V7 interface.

+If a value is 'always binary' then there is no problem with updating the parameter or return value to be treated as data in the revised V7 interface.

+If an API (as a whole) only has 'always text' and 'always binary' values then it can be updated in a completely backwards-compatible manner without explicit changes to the script-visible API.

+Unfortunately though, if an API has 'maybe text' values then explicit consideration needs to be given to three use-cases:

   - existing: existing code which uses the APIs already
   - transitional: code which is in transition from current usage to updated usage
   - new: new code which only needs updated usage

 The existing case means that any code which use the APIs right now must function exactly the same after the changes as before.
-In practice this means parameters or results of API calls which are treated as text strings (in script) can be updated to Unicode directly; whereas parameters or results which are binary data which *might* be text strings cannot.

-The transitional case is where an author is in the process of updating their scripts to be Unicode-aware.
-This is particularly important in the case where an API creates a state object which might be manipulated anywhere in a large program and where parameters or results of the APIs which manipulate it which are binary data *might* be text strings (as in this case there will be explicit code in script for 'doing the right thing' with the binary data).
+In practice this means that the 'maybe text' values in the API must remain as binary data in the default case of the author not having made any changes to their scripts.

 The new case is where a new app is being developed from scratch.
 In this case the author would not want to be bothered by any backwards-compatibility requirements.
+In practice this means that there must be a mode of using the revised API where the 'maybe text' values in the API are eliminated.

+The transitional case is where an author is in the process of updating their scripts to be Unicode-aware.
+This is particularly important in the situation where an API creates a state object which might be manipulated anywhere in a large program and where parameters or results of the APIs which manipulate it which are binary data *might* be text strings (as in this case there will be explicit code in script for 'doing the right thing' with the binary data).
+In practice this means that there must be a mode of using the revised API where the author can update some code to remove explicit handling of 'maybe text' values; whilst code which still has the explicit handling works the same as it did before.

 ## revXML Specific Considerations